Skip to main content

 DTE Energy’s attempt to significantly raise electricity rates on its residential customers and run dirty, expensive power plants was blunted Friday.

 April was the first month in history more renewable energy was used in the United States than coal.
-The Michigan Public Service Commission issued an order which continues that trend by rejecting unjustified fossil fuel spending and reducing the 9 percent rate increase DTE asked to impose on its residential customers.
+The Michigan Public Service Commission issued an order which continues that trend by rejecting unjustified fossil fuel spending and reducing the 9% rate increase DTE asked to impose on its residential customers.
 The Commission’s decision will affect customer bills starting June 2020.

 Many outcomes in the order reflect the recommendations that Citizens Utility Board of Michigan, Michigan Environmental Council, Natural Resources Defense Council and Sierra Club of Michigan urged the Commission to adopt while intervening and advocating.
 They sought a solution that would make the wallets, well-being and environment of DTE’s customers and their families healthier.